 The new school will be the first inner Brisbane school to be built in over 50 years and will adopt a vertical design solution

 to reflect its inner urban setting.
 Technology will be a key part of the new school with innovative and future-focused

 approaches, supported by strong university and community partnerships.

-The schematic design for the Inner City North State Secondary College is now available.
+The concept design for the Inner City North State Secondary College is now available.
 This design provides an initial concept of the school layout (PDF, 4.9MB).
 During the detailed design, aspects of the design may vary.

 School catchment and enrolment policy